microsoft/Windows-iotcore-samples/Samples/SerialUART/README.md

   - csharp
 products:
   - windows
-description: Communicate between a desktop and an IoT device over a serial interface.
+description: Communicate between a desktop and a Windows 10 IoT Core device over a serial interface.
 ---

 # Serial UART